 The surveyor preparing ROW mapping must understand that the preparation of Right-of-Way mapping and the preparation of plans, specifications, and estimates for a roadway improvement project are concurrent activities.
 As soon as possible, the surveyor must inform the design engineer of any existing condition which might impact the design and the design engineer must in turn inform the surveyor of any design change, which will impact the Right-of-Way mapping.

 A Subdivision Survey locates and divides one complete parcel into 2 or more parcels that includes lots, streets, rights-of-way, easement restrictions, and utilities.
 All necessary corners and dividing lines are marked/monumented, establishing all legal boundaries of the surveyed area.

 Geodetic Control Survey

-A Geodetic Control survey is a survey in which account is taken of the figure and size of the earth.
+A Geodetic Control survey is used to determine the precise position of distance points on the surface of the earth.

 FEMA Elevation Certificate

 The National Flood Insurance Program (NFIP) Elevation Certificate (EC) is an administrative tool used by the NFIP.
 It is used to provide elevation information necessary to ensure compliance with community floodplain management ordinances; to determine the proper insurance premium rate; and/or support a request for a Letter of Map Amendment (LOMA) to remove a building from the Special Flood Hazard Area.

 As part of the agreement for making flood insurance available in a community, the NFIP requires the community to adopt a floodplain management ordinance that specifies minimum requirements for reducing flood losses.
 One such requirement is for the community to obtain the elevation of the lowest floor (including basement) of all new and substantially improved buildings, and maintain a record of such information.
 The Elevation Certificate provides a way for a community to document compliance with the community’s floodplain management ordinance.